learntocloud/learn-to-cloud/phase1/README.md

  Title    | Resource     |
  :---------- | :----------- |
- Install Linux on a computer   | Research a distro and install it (I really like [Pop!_OS](https://pop.system76.com/)) |
+ Install Linux on a computer   | Research a distro and install it (We like [Pop!_OS](https://pop.system76.com/)) |
 Setup a [LAMP server](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) | A pretty popular Linux admin task. |
  Deploy a NAS server | Checkout [FreeNAS](https://www.freenas.org/) |
  Deploy your own cloud | Checkout [NextCloud](https://nextcloud.com/) |
+  Convert video files | Checkout [ffmpeg](https://ffmpeg.org/ffmpeg.html) use it to write a script that converts a .mov file to mp4|
+   [Awesome Bash](https://github.com/awesome-lists/awesome-bash) | Lots of Bash resources|

 ## Things you should be able familiar with at the end of this phase

 - Navigate with the `cd` command.
-- Understand how to list the contents of a directory and using the `ls` command.
+- How to list the contents of a directory and using the `ls` command.
 - Create, copy, move, rename, directories and files with `mkdir`, `cp`, `rm`, and `touch` commands.
 - Find things with `locate`, `whereis`, `which`, and `find` commands.
 - Understand how to work with links with the `ln` command.